The following inputs provide data to Credo Insights and may be used as filters or identifying information in Credo Insights.

 Term information is configured by Credo staff during your onboarding.
 Each term is defined by the start and end dates for semesters (quarters, etc.) based on your institutional academic calendar.

 Note: The terms configuration was established in February 2018.
-Student usage or assessment data that occurred prior to February 2018 were not assigned to a term and therefore may be grouped under a different filter in Credo Insights, or not be available as a filtered option.
+Student usage or assessment data that occurred prior to February 2018 were not assigned to a term and therefore may be grouped under a different filter in Credo Insights (2017 or 2016 for some customers), or not be available as a filtered option.

 We are investigating a report by specific date range, which will allow more detailed reporting of historical data.